 Your Child’s Friends

-I challenge our parents to review their kid’s friends regularly and to establish your home as the “hang out” place by making it inviting.
-You will learn their friends quickly, which kids are a positive influence, which are questionable and which are a negative influence.
+I challenge our parents to review their kid’s friends regularly and establish your home as the “hang out” place by making it inviting.
+You will learn their friends quickly, which are a positive influence, which are questionable, and which are a negative influence.
 You’ll be glad you did.

 Yours for Better Parenting,